QueerCodeOrg/queercodeberlin.github.io/event-info.md

 We run talks, workshops, and social events.
 Come along and work on your personal projects, and also meet like-minded people.

+Upcoming events are listed on [our Meetup community page](https://www.meetup.com/Queer-Code-London).

 ### Buddy Scheme

 We know it can be difficult to join a new social group, so we offer a Buddy Scheme to make it easier.
 One of our team will meet you before the event starts, and introduce you to the group.